 Recipe by Cindy

 "This is a traditional Middle Eastern appetizer.
-It is torpedo shaped and crispy on the outside and has a meat and onion filling.
-Time consuming, but delicious.
+It is torpedo-shaped, crispy on the outside, and has a meat and onion filling.
+Time-consuming, but delicious.
 Can be frozen raw, and fried straight from the freezer for a delicious treat, dipped in Tahini.
 This recipe has been in the family for ages."

 Watch video tips and tricks